JCVI-Cloud/mi-deployment/README.txt

 mi-deployment project is a set of scripts that orchestrate and automate the process of customizing a machine image (MI).
 Its primary applicability is for the Galaxy CloudMan project (http://userwww.service.emory.edu/~eafgan/projects.html) where it sets up the necessary environment.
-The project is currently working with the Amazon Elastic Compute Cloud (EC2); however, the provided set of scripts should be applicable in other environments, namely a local cloud deployment, a single server setup, or for deploying other applications in a similar environment.
+The project is currently used to create Galaxy deployments on the Amazon Elastic Compute Cloud (EC2) as well as the Galaxy VM (http://usegalaxy.org/vm).
+The provided set of scripts should also be applicable in other environments, namely a local cloud deployment, a single server setup, or for deploying other applications in a similar environment.

 ******************* Overview *******************
-NOTE: In order to use the scripts provided within the mi-deployment project, Python Fabric (http://docs.fabfile.org/) and boto (http://github.com/boto/boto) need to be available on the system from where mi-deployments scripts are run.
+NOTE: In order to use the scripts provided within the mi-deployment project, Python Fabric v0.9* (http://docs.fabfile.org/) and boto (http://github.com/boto/boto) need to be available on the system from where mi-deployments scripts are run.

 There are two basic scripts that can be run as part of mi-deployment (the rest of